valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   Sometimes when a task was opened, it showed the wrong assignee.

+* **Forms upload and download**

+  The form upload now works again with newly downloaded forms.
+When downloading a form, it will now only download the Form IO content without metadata fields.

 ## Breaking changes

 The following breaking changes were introduced: